I recently received this comment from a reader who subscribes to my email feed:

 For the rest of you, here’s a fun little cocktail snack that’s high in protein and quite tasty.
 When I made these and set them out on the kitchen table the other day, they were gone in a couple of hours.
 These healthy nuts are one my favorite gluten free snacks.

-- Heat the olive oil in a large skillet over medium heat (I used my cast iron skillet, though any skillet will work)
+- Heat the olive oil in a 9 inch skillet over medium heat (I used my cast iron skillet, though any skillet will work)

 - Add the smoked paprika, salt, chili and cayenne and stir to make a paste